pivoshenko/dotfiles/README.md

 - Minimalism in everything
 - Consistency
 - Simplicity
-- One style - [JetBrainsMono](https://www.jetbrains.com/lp/mono) font and [Catppuccin](https://github.com/catppuccin/catppuccin) color palette
+- One style - [JetBrainsMono](https://www.jetbrains.com/lp/mono) font and [Catppuccin Macchiato](https://github.com/catppuccin/catppuccin) color palette
 - Reduced visual noise, only important things should be shown
 - "Please, do not touch my code" - minimal auto-formatting or code flow interruptions
 - Security - do not share anything with anyone